 These figures are taken from a 2001 submission by the Bus Industry Confederation to the National Fuel Tax Enquiry.
 As explained at the outset, they represent ‘externalities’ associated with car and truck use: costs that are paid neither by motorists nor by transport authorities acting on behalf of motorists.

-The value of $700 million for noise costs is the BIC’s ‘lower’ estimate; the ‘upper’ estimate is close to $2 billion.
+The value of $1000 million for noise costs is the BIC’s ‘lower’ estimate of $700 million adjusted for 45 per cent CPI growth from 2001 to 2016.
+The ‘upper’ estimate is close to $2.8 billion in real terms.
 Uncertainty arises because the most recent comprehensive studies of noise damage appeared in the early 1990s, and changes in costs since then have to be estimated.
 The BIC also notes that their figures assume that noise damage does not occur in non-urban areas, an assumption that many rural Australians might dispute.

 The figure for pollution takes into account some of the indirect health costs due to respiratory illness mentioned above.
 However, the approach taken is more conservative, setting aside possible effects about which there is still much uncertainty.
 So again, this is a minimum credible estimate rather than a most probable estimate.
 The figure has not been time-adjusted, as on past experience any marginal improvements in pollution performance since 2001 wlll have been more than cancelled out by the increase in car and truck travel and by cost inflation.